-List of Practical's:
+List of Practicals:

 - 1. To determine fineness of cement by dry sieving - 2.
 To determine the normal consistency of a given sample of cement. - 3.
-To determine the initial and final setting time of a given sample of cement. - 4.To determine bulking of aggregate. - 5.To determine specific gravity of a given sample of fine aggregate. - 6.To determination of particle size distribution of coarse aggregates by sieving or screening - 7.
-To study the determination of Coarse Aggregate - 8.
-To determine the impact value coarse aggregates. - 9.To determine the relative consistency of freshly mixed concrete by the use of Slump Test. - 10.
-To determine the relative consistency of freshly mixed concrete by the use of Test - 11.
-The determination of consistent a Vee-Bee consistometer - 12.
-The test method covers determination of compressive strength of cubic concrete specimens - 13.
-This clause deals with the procedure for determining the flexural strength of moulded concrete flexure test specimens. - 14.
+To determine the initial and final setting time of a given sample of cement. - 4.
+To determine bulking of aggregate. - 5.
+To determine specific gravity of a given sample of fine aggregate. - 6.
+To determine particle size distribution of coarse aggregates by sieving or screening - 7.
+To determine the impact value coarse aggregates. - 8.
+To determine the relative consistency of freshly mixed concrete by the use of Slump test. - 9.
+Determination of compressive strength of concrete specimens - 10.
+Determination of flexural strength of moulded concrete specimens. - 11.
 To assess the likely concrete by using rebound hammer